 Surfing in Mexico would not be what it is today were it not for Playa Zicatela, a legendary beach break that pinned the country on the surf map.
 The low-key fishing village of Puerto Escondido is home to a spectacular barrel that is widely considered the world’s best beach break.
 Better known as the “Mexican Pipeline,” Zicatela is often compared to Hawaii’s pipelines.

-Frequent offshore storms and hurricanes produce waves that can reach 30 ft (9 meters) or more during peak surfing season.
-Hollow and fast, this pounding beach break offers some unbelievably round barrels, and is known for snapping surfboards.
+Frequent offshore storms and hurricanes produce waves that can reach 30 ft (9 m) or more during peak surfing season.
+Hollow and fast, this pounding beach break offers some unbelievably round barrels and is known for snapping surfboards.

 South of Puerto Escondido Bay, La Punta is a left-hand point break that is just perfect for beginners thanks to its easy take-off and slowly peeling walls.
 The waves here are a bit smaller than the ones at Zicatela, and therefore easier to ride.
 They are, however, still hollow and fast, but usually less crowded.

-✅ Most flights go through Mexico City to get to Puerto Escondido and if you have some time there are some fun areas to explore like the Archaeological Museum and Teotihuacan.
+✅ Most flights go through Mexico City to get to Puerto Escondido, and if you have some time, you can explore some fun areas, like the Archaeological Museum and Teotihuacan.

 Barra de la Cruz, Oaxaca